-Leather is a popular choice since it’s long-lasting, however it usually has the biggest price tag.
-Vinyl is an affordable alternative, but it can deteriorate within a couple years.
+Leather is a popular choice since it’s long-lasting.
+However, it usually has the biggest price tag.
+Vinyl is an affordable alternative, but it can deteriorate within a couple of years.
 Canvas, microfiber, and linen are often affordably priced, though keeping them clean and stain-free can be a challenge.
 Of course, there’s always velvet, which exudes elegance and style, though it can be a more expensive option.

 While mostly modest in design, some armchairs have embellishments to elevate their style.
 Perhaps the most recognizable are the brass tacks that line chair edges in brass, gold, or silver tones.
 Their function is to secure the upholstery to the frame, but now they’re more decorative than anything.

 When it comes to furniture, the more you spend on quality, the longer the piece will last.